thierrygosselin/stackr/README.md

 * Impute GBS markers without a genetic map using Random Forest within the *haplo2genepop*, *haplo2genind*, *haplo2gtypes* and *haplo2colony* functions

 ** Requirement:**

-Because Stacks is always under development (more than 100 versions so far!), **stackr** will work best with Stacks version >= 1.29.
+Because STACKS is always under development (more than 100 versions so far!), **stackr** will work best with Stacks version >= 1.29.

 ## New